joshinehajoshi/joshinehajoshi/README.md

 ### Hello there 👋
 - 🔭 I’m working as a React Developer/Frontend Developer.
 - 🔭 I’m currently working on CypressLawn Project.
-- 💬 Ask me about React, Python,.
+- 💬 Ask me about React, Python, HTML, CSS, Bootstrap, JS.